thomas192/trading-bot/README.md

 **Please read if you intend to use the code.**

-Version 1 of the backtesting system and trading bot are flawed but are still in the repository because it has more features than version 2.
+Version 1 of the backtesting system and trading bot is flawed but is still in the repository because it has more features than version 2.
 Version 2 has a fully functional backtesting system and an analysis tool.
-You will notice that the code is not very efficient in some places, and that there are some calculation and logic errors in v1.
-However, v2 should be good to go.
+I had a hard time figuring everything, wish ChatGPT existed back then :)

 The bot uses the following libraries : pandas, numpy, matplotlib and ccxt.